-- VMware VirtualCenter 1.2
+- VMware VirtualCenter 1.2.x

-- VMware ESX Server 2.1 and 2.5
+- VMware ESX Server 2.1.x and 2.5.x

 - VMware GSX Server 3.1

 - Microsoft Virtual Server 2005

-- 1. Both VMware ESX Server hosts and VMware GSX Server hosts are supported with VMware VirtualCenter in IBM Director.
+- Both VMware ESX Server hosts and VMware GSX Server hosts are supported with VMware VirtualCenter in IBM Director.
 In this scenario, only use VMM Agent for VirtualCenter. - Use VMM Agent for ESX or VMM Agent for GSX when you are using VMware ESX Server hosts and VMware GSX Server hosts that are not in a VMware VirtualCenter environment. - 3.
-The VMware VirtualCenter client must be installed on the system where IBM Director Console and VMM Console are installed.
+(VMware VirtualCenter only) The VMware VirtualCenter client must be installed on the system where IBM Director Console and VMM Console are installed. - (VMware GSX Server only) the VMware Virtual Machine Console must be installed on the system where IBM Director Console and VMM Console are installed.